rubyonracetracks/rails-neutrino-docu/docs/chapter07.md

 * Go back to the [Travis CI](https://travis-ci.org/) web site.
 Add the environment variable "CODECOV_TOKEN", and set it to the value provided by Codecov.
 In the interest of security, do NOT set the option to display its value in the build log.

 ## Updating the Gemfile
-* In the test coverage section, add the following line:
+* In the "test coverage" section of the Gemfile, add the following line:
 ```
 gem 'codecov', require: false, group: :test
 ```